-Alastair Pitblado is the Official Solicitor to the Senior Courts (appointed November 2006) and the Public Trustee (appointed October 2016).
-Although Alastair holds both statutory offices, they remain legally separate.
+Alastair Pitblado was the Official Solicitor to the Senior Courts (appointed November 2006) and the Public Trustee (appointed October 2016).
+Although Alastair held both statutory offices, they remain legally separate.

 advisory lawyer at:

 - Department of Trade and Industry, 1995 to 2006

 - Office of the Director General of Telecommunications, 1991 to 1995

 - Treasury Solicitors Department on loan to the Registry of Friendly Societies, 1988 to 1991